cartographer-project/cartographer_ros/docs/source/tuning.rst

 If we only look at this particular submap, that the error is fully contained in one submap.
 We also see that over time, global SLAM figures out that something weird happened and partially corrects for it.
-The broken Submap is broken forever though.
+The broken submap is broken forever though.

+..
 TODO(hrapp): VIDEO

 Since the problem here is slippage inside a submap, it is a local SLAM issue.
 So let's turn off global SLAM to not mess with our tuning.